 While dual language learners make up a growing part of California’s young child population, tests and state assessments reveal that these children are at a greater disadvantage in the state’s current education system.
 California’s Gold report seeks to detail the issues driving these inequities, and explore solutions for overcoming them.
 The Heising-Simons Foundation contacted Constructive to help create a unique design for both the print and digital version of the California’s Gold report.

-Can we capture youthful energy in a clean, credible way?!
+How do we capture youthful energy in a credible, academic way?!

 We need a design that keeps readers engaged and inspired.

 As a relatively lengthy report, a top priority for design strategy was to create a modular design system that would establish consistency and an easy-to-follow editorial structure, while balancing legibility and visual interest for its long-form content.
 We created a structured grid system to organize California’s Gold’s information and provide opportunities to elevate key takeaways.
 Illustrations and a vibrant system then add personality and visual interest so that readers remain engaged as they move through its four key areas for action.

 In addition to the full print report, we designed four “Topic Area One Sheets” to quickly provide teachers, community members, activists, and politicians with the information they need.
 The addition of data visualization and callouts lends further context to the report’s mission, and highlights key takeaways.